-The Gulf Coast sees its fair share of hurricanes every few years, so it's important to make sure your policies include enough hurricane insurance, if you work and live in Alabama.
+The Gulf Coast sees its fair share of hurricanes every few years.
+So if you work and live in Alabama, it's important to make sure your policies include enough hurricane insurance.
 You can find quotes on hurricane-proof insurance policies for your home, car, business and other important assets.

 Hurricane Damage in Alabama